 Building and rebuilding a team every year or two can put you on a path to burnout.
 You may need to reframe your thinking before this “one step forward, two steps back” pattern gets the best of your drive and energy.

 Try not to focus on the time and momentum lost from the rebuilding process.
 Instead, look at what you gain: exposure to different working styles, skill sets, and perspectives.
 Over time, calibrating your management style to changing interpersonal dynamics and individuals will shape you into a more versatile leader.

 5. Aim to change only what you can

-As a manager, you’ll inevitably brush up against factors that contribute to turnover.
-You can confront these challenges and aim to create a dynamic, positive work environment, but don’t shoulder the entire burden on your own.
+As a manager, you can aim to create a dynamic, positive work environment, but don’t shoulder the entire burden of high turnover.
 Remember that your actions can make a difference, but there’s rarely going to be a silver bullet solution considering all the factors that determine whether or not someone leaves an organization.

-Check in with your team and ask directly what keeps them engaged and happy at work each day—and if it relates to facets beyond your control, convey their feedback to executive-level management.
+Check in with your team and ask directly what keeps them engaged and happy at work each day—and if it relates to facets beyond your control, convey their feedback to higher levels of management.

-In other words, try to change what you can, but remember, no single person—even when they do their best—can eliminate turnover.
+In other words, change what you can, but remember, no single person—even when they do their best—can eliminate turnover.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.